apache/airflow/docs/apache-airflow/best-practices.rst

 On the other hand, without the ``teardown`` task, the ``watcher`` task will not be needed, because ``failing_task`` will propagate its ``failed`` state to downstream task ``passed_task`` and the whole Dag Run will also get the ``failed`` status.

-Using AirflowClusterPolicySkipDag exception in cluster policies to skip specific DAGs
+Using AirflowClusterPolicySkipDag exception in cluster policies to skip specific Dags
 -------------------------------------------------------------------------------------

 .. versionadded:: 2.7

-Airflow DAGs can usually be deployed and updated with the specific branch of Git repository via ``git-sync``.
+Airflow Dags can usually be deployed and updated with the specific branch of Git repository via ``git-sync``.
 But, when you have to run multiple Airflow clusters for some operational reasons, it's very cumbersome to maintain multiple Git branches.
 Especially, you have some difficulties when you need to synchronize two separate branches(like ``prod`` and ``beta``) periodically with proper branching strategy.